Visiting Croatia in Autumn / Fall: What to Do in September & October

 Dubrovnik – always spectacular

-The best choices you have during autumn are Zagreb, Dubrovnik, Split, Pula or Rijeka… although any large town will do.
+The best choices you have during autumn are Zagreb, Dubrovnik, Split, Pula or Rijeka… although any large city will do.

-Remember: Croatia during this time of the year is much slower paced, a lot less crowded and even though you won’t get the same goodies you normally would during the summer season, you still have a lot of options, albeit a bit different than just going to the beach.
+Croatia during the fall season is much slower paced, a lot less crowded and even though you won’t get the same goodies you normally would during the summer season, you still have a lot of options, albeit a bit different than just going to the beach.

 Have you visited Croatia in autumn?
 Let us know your impressions about the country and the cities you have seen in the comment section below.